CtrlAltSrabonti/C-Programming/BauerWerzing/Basisdatentyp.md

 h = g → also 1
 >
-Enum variables behave like integers with restricted symbolic values.
+**Enum variables behave like integers with restricted symbolic values**

 #### 5. Logical expressions with enums
 ```